brought up, got the education, or just had been there and instantly fell in love with its beauty.

 Varanasi or Banaras, earlier known as Kashi, situated on the banks of river Ganges is the spiritual capital of India.
 The city is rich in cultural heritage and is said to be the world’s oldest continually inhabited city.
 This city has something mystical about it and I always feel drawn towards it.
 That was the reason I planned to bring in the look of Banaras in my decor.
-In my mind, I had a clear sketch of the elements that will find a way in my Banaras inspired decor.
+In my mind, I had a clear sketch of the elements that would find a way into my Banaras-inspired decor.

-Banaras is famous for its beautiful and world renowned ghats, boat ride on the Ganges across the ghats early in the morning, splendid Aartis with life-sized brass diyas in the evening, flickering lights of tiny floating diyas on leaf bowls across the Ganges, Sadhus (Monks) performing rituals at the bank of river Ganga and sanctified atmosphere enhanced by sonorous temple bells.
+Banaras is famous for its beautiful and world-renowned ghats, boat rides on the Ganges across the ghats early in the morning, splendid Aartis with life-sized brass diyas in the evening, flickering lights of tiny floating diyas on leaf bowls across the Ganges, Sadhus (Monks) performing rituals at the bank of river Ganga and sanctified atmosphere enhanced by sonorous temple bells.
 All these elements together define Banaras.

-Bringing all these elements together for my Banaras inspired decor seemed quite impossible.
+Bringing all these elements together for my Banaras-inspired decor seemed quite impossible.
 But then Tangerine’s Indie Tadka collection came to the rescue.
-Tangerine has launched its new collection of bed linen, cushions and home accessories called Indie Tadka that features thirteen beautiful cities of India and has infused the soul of the cities in their collection very well.
+Tangerine has launched its new collection of bed linen, cushions, and home accessories called Indie Tadka which features thirteen beautiful cities of India and has infused the soul of the cities in their collection very well.
 Banaras being one of them I quickly picked up the collection and began styling my space.

 The collection is carefully curated, keeping every minute detail in mind.
 Shams, pillows, cushions and neck pillow blend well with bed linen and duvet.

 A bit quirky and kitschy but these cushions are certainly a show stealer.
-Pillows and cushions reflecting the life on ghats of Banaras in a way I described above.
-Boatman rowing boat on a sunkissed Ganges river, crowded ghats with unending spiritual grace and some famous slang words in Banaras, all this beautifully captured on the cushions.
+Pillows and cushions reflect the life on ghats of Banaras in the way I described above.
+Boatman rowing boat on a sunkissed Ganges river, crowded ghats with unending spiritual grace, and some famous slang words in Banaras, all this beautifully captured on the cushions.

 Do you want to know what’s coming up next?
 Well, it is about recycling, upcycling and saving our environment.
 Stay tuned to know how almost everything can be recycled/upcycled!!